yoyosource/BOTC-HomeBrew/Demon/Lemures/README.md

 Keep track of how many players died to the Lemures with the reminder tokens ("1st Kill", "2nd Kill" and "3rd Kill").

-Change the character of the third kill to an evil Lemures and give him the "Can Protect" reminder.
+Change the character of the third kill to an evil Lemures and give him the "Will Protect" reminder.

-When the real Lemures (marked by the "Real" reminder) gets executed while an evil Lemures, with the "Can Protect" reminder, is in game, the real Lemures will not get executed.
-Revoke the "Can Protect" reminder from the evil Lemures who protected the real Lemures.
+When the real Lemures (marked by the "Real" reminder) gets executed while an evil Lemures, with the "Will Protect" reminder, is in game, the real Lemures will not get executed.
+Revoke the "Will Protect" reminder from the evil Lemures who protected the real Lemures.

-If more than one evil Lemures with the "Can Protect" reminder is in game and the real Lemures gets executed revoke the "Can Protect" reminder from one, doesn't matter which one u choose of the Lemures that can protect.
+If more than one evil Lemures with the "Will Protect" reminder is in game and the real Lemures gets executed revoke the "Will Protect" reminder from one, doesn't matter which one u choose of the Lemures that can protect.

 ## Examples